bronson/gird/README.md

 ## TODO

-* Add --continue to keep gird running even if it finds inconsistencies
-* Add --reset to force update all girdfiles
 * Add filename tests for files and directories starting with hyphens
 * Test and document that shasum -c works on girdfiles
 * Add --version and --help
 * Put the summarize script in contrib
+* Add filename tests for files and directories with double quotes in the name

 Wishlist:

+* Maybe make installation easier/better/more explicit
+* Maybe Add --reset to force update all girdfiles
+  * Is this really worth adding? `find . -name Girdsums -delete` is pretty darn easy.
 * Maybe add a -j option to fork multiple jobs?
-* Maybe make installation easier/better/more explicit
+  * Maybe just a feedthrough for `xargs -P`.
+Or maybe take advantage of `parallel` if it's installed.
+  * Doesn't seem worth it since a single thread still saturates every SSD I have.
 * Consider using Blake https://blake2.net.
 It's fast!
-* Check on differences between sharness and git (heredoc/process substitution issues).
-  * Does Git suffer the same issues or is it just sharness?
+* Look for sharness alternatives.
+Does Git's native test runner have the same oddball issues?
+  * can't use process substitution in a test block
-  * sharness's error is also very wrong: `sharness.sh: eval: line 383: syntax error`
+  * test block errors are very wrong: `sharness.sh: eval: line 383: syntax error`
-  * this test-results directory is out of hand. is that sharness's fault?
+  * the test-results directory is out of hand. is this sharness's fault?
   * The .t extension appears to be reserved for Perl.
 Maybe use .sh like Git does, or just .test?
     * played with this a bit but it was rubbing sharness the wrong way.
 Prob not worth the time.
   * is there an easy way to have each test_expect_success to run in its own subdirectory?
     * right now, an aborted test early in the file causes a cascade of meaningless failures

 Non-features: